nixta/js-api-identity-manager-cacher/README.md

 Caches ArcGIS JavaScript API credentials so you don't have to re-enter them on every refresh.

 This repo encapuslates the ArcGIS JavaScript API's sample found [here](https://developers.arcgis.com/javascript/jssamples/widget_identitymanager_client_side.html) into a simple-to-integrate AMD Loadable Dojo component.
-The sample is part of the 3.x samples, but this component works with 4.x and 3.x APIs.
+The original code is part of the 3.x samples, but this component works with 4.x and 3.x APIs.

 [Live Sample](http://nixta.github.io/js-api-identity-manager-cacher/samples/sample-4x.html)